 In order for the mailers to be properly formatted, you must “map” the data fields between your ActiveCampaign Contacts and your Postalytics Triggered Drip Campaign.
 This will enable the proper name and mailing information to be delivered to Postalytics, along with any personalization data that you’re template is using to drive a personalized mail experience.

-Next you’ll Select the Postalytics Triggered Drip Campaign you’re using in this automation.
+Next you’ll select the Postalytics Triggered Drip Campaign that you’re using in this automation.
 It is important to choose the right campaign, for obvious reasons.

 And finally, you “Map” your ActiveCampaign fields to the corresponding Postalytics fields.

 Note: We highly recommend mapping “Email” in ActiveCampaign to “Email address” in Postalytics.
 This will enable you to later use Postalytics Delivery and Response Events in additional ActiveCampaign Automation steps.

 If you want to set up your ActiveCampaign Contacts and Automations to consume Postalytics Event Codes (to do things like trigger other automations upon mail delivery or upon response, etc.), we’ve built this help doc for you:

 Note 2: At a minimum, First Name, Last Name, Address, City, State and Zip Code fields must be mapped.
 These are the minimum required to mail.
 You can map up to 10 personalization fields to 'Var Field 1-10'.